DAY 1: CUSCO – PATABAMBA – HUCHUY QOSQO

 Yes, we are a local, sustainable & responsible tour operator that incorporates the universal principles of tourism: protect the environment and benefit the local communities by respecting their culture and religion.
 With this in mind, we have trained all our local staff to know, understand and respect the places and the indigenous people.

-WHAT YOU SHOULD BRING THE HUCHUY QOSQO TREK TO MACHU PICCHU?
+WHAT SHOULD YOU BRING THE HUCHUY QOSQO TREK TO MACHU PICCHU?

 - A lightweight, waterproof day pack with change of clothes (about a 30 liter size)